WickM/kuzuR/memory-bank/progress.md

 ## Current Status

 The project is at an **alpha** stage.
 The core functionality is present and is now supported by a comprehensive test suite, significantly increasing its robustness.
 The next major step towards a beta release is improving user-facing documentation, particularly vignettes.

-## Known Issues

--   **OverflowError with `reticulate` and Kuzu:** An `OverflowError: Python int too large to convert to C long` has been reported, occurring during `reticulate`'s interaction with the Kuzu Python library.
-This is suspected to be due to a C++ toolchain incompatibility between Kuzu's compilation (believed to be C++20) and the Rtools 4.4 environment (GCC 13).
-Investigation is ongoing, with a proposed solution of upgrading R and Rtools to versions compatible with C++20 (e.g., R 4.5 and Rtools 4.5 with GCC 14).